davervw/c-simple-emu6502-cbm/README.md

 * Development environment is Arduino IDE (1.8.5 or later)
 * Third party libraries used are Teensyduino, USBHost, and [ILI9341](https://github.com/KurtE/ILI9341_t3n.git)
-* Tested with Teensy 4.1, ILI9341 LCD screen, and USB keyboard support
+* Tested with Teensy 4.1, ILI9341 LCD screen, USB keyboard support, and SD card
 * Displays C64 color text screen to LCD with PETSCII supporting two character sets (default without lowercase)
 * IRQ 1/60 second is working (e.g. TI and TI$)
 * Sorry emulation is limited.
 No games!
-No load/save to disk yet.
+* Yes, there is D64 support.
+Disk is automatically attached with samples.d64 from SD card

 ![](teensy41_lcd.jpg)